-At initial installation and before starting a unit that has been shut down for repairs or for any extended length of time, run enough IOW-30 weight motor oil through the oiler to maintain a constant oil level to ensure that the bearing will never be without an oil supply.
+At initial installation and before starting a unit that has been shut down for repairs or for any extended length of time, run enough 10W-30 weight motor oil through the oiler to maintain a constant oil level to insure that the bearing will never be without an oil supply.
 Oil will have to be added at intervals to maintain a constant level in the oiler.
-This interval can be determined only by experience.
+This interval can only be determined by experience.

-Under working conditions, oil will break down and need to be replaced at regular intervals.
+Under working conditions, oil will breakdown and need to be replaced at regular intervals.
 The length of these intervals will depend on many factors.
 Under normal operation, in clean and dry locations, the oil should be changed about once a year.
-However, when the pump is exposed to dirt contamination, high temperatures (200°F or above) or a wet location, the oil may have to be changed every 2 or 3 months.
+However, when the pump is exposed to dirt contamination, high temperatures (200°F. or above) or a wet location, the oil may have to be changed every 2 or 3 months.

-The motor that drives your Fairbanks NijhuisTM pump may or may not require lubrication.
+The motor that drives your Fairbanks Nijhuis[TM] pump may or may not require lubrication.
 Consult the manufacturer's recommendations for proper maintenance instructions.

-REPAIRS:
+REPAIRS

 The pump may be disassembled using the illustrations and text provided.
-Although complete disassembly is covered, it will seldom be necessary to completely disassemble your Fairbanks Nijhuis pump.
+Although complete disassembly is covered, it will seldom be necessary to completely disassemble your Aurora pump.